-Prior to his arrival at UC Davis, Teramoto served as an assistant coach at Saint Mary's College in Moraga from 2003-2006.
-During his three years with the Gaels, he was involved in most aspects of the women's basketball program and primarily worked with the post players.
+Prior to his arrival at UC Davis, Teramoto served as an assistant coach at Saint Mary's from 2003-06.
+During his three years with the Gaels, he was involved in all aspects of the program and primarily worked with post players.

-A native of Concord, Teramoto prepped at Ygnacio Valley High School where he competed in basketball, water polo, tennis, and swimming, earning 10 varsity letters and graduating as the only student in Warrior history to be named Athlete of the Year and valedictorian in the same year.
+A native of Concord, Calif., Teramoto prepped at Ygnacio Valley HS where he competed in basketball, water polo, tennis, and swimming, earning 10 varsity letters and graduating as the only student in Warrior history to be named Athlete of the Year and valedictorian in the same year.